Beginners Guide to Bothies

 Remember that Bohing relays on shared trust and bothies locations were somewhat a secret kept between the members of the bothying association.

-Their increased popularity may not be such a bad thing after all since there will be more good travellers looking after them and maybe bringing extra support to the MBA.
+Their increased popularity may not be such a bad thing after all since there will be more good travelers looking after them and maybe bringing extra support to the MBA.

 Keep in mind